-Considered one of the finest ‘pay and play’ courses, Southampton City Golf Course offers a fantastic 27 hole course for an exciting day out for all ages.
+Considered one of the finest ‘pay and play’ courses, Southampton City Golf Course offers a fantastic 27 hole course for an exciting all ages day out.
 The course boasts J.H.
 Taylor design that provides a fascinating mix of challenges to golfers of all standards.
 The facilities include a 18-hole practice ground, 2 putting greens and chipping area, practice nets, bar and restaurant, free parking and changing facilities.
-There are lessons available and for those without a set of clubs, club hire is available.
+There are lessons available and for those without a set of clubs, there is clubs hire available.

 The course is open seven days a week during daylight hours, tee times are bookable and the course is situated a short bus ride or drive from our Southampton hotel.

 Situated just a short distance from the city centre, Ocean Village, home to the BT Global Challenge, is one of the UK's biggest marina developments.
 The marina is bursting with restaurants, bars, two cinemas (art-house/independent & Hollywood blockbusters), sailing facilities, and of course, fantastic views.
 There are boat trips and cruises if you would like to explore further afield from the marina, allowing you to experience Southampton from the water.
 Take a look at the different cruises and boat trips available for more information on prices and schedules.

 Solent Sky Museum (Hall of Aviation)

 Soak up the interesting local history of aviation as you peruse the many aircrafts on display at the Solent Sky Museum.
 Britain's most famous fighter plane, The Spitfire, was designed by R J Mitchell and built in the heart of the city of Southampton, today, you can see this iconic aircraft at one of Southampton’s unique cultural gems.